timescale/docs.timescale.com-content/getting-started/multi-node-self-managed.md

 * `jit` should be set to `off` on the access node as JIT currently doesn't work well with distributed queries.
 JIT can still be enabled on the data nodes.
+* `statement_timeout` should be disabled on the data nodes and managed through the access node configuration if desired.
+This setting is disabled by default in PostgreSQL, but may be worth verifying in your specific environment.

 Each of the above settings parameters can be configured for the instance in `postgresql.conf`, typically located in the data